liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/01-enabling-workflow-at-the-service-layer.markdown

 		return guestbook;
 	}

-Run service builder after saving the changes you made.
+Run Service Builder after saving the changes you made.

 Now the status fields can be set appropriately and persisted to the database.
 However, you're still missing some important functionality.
-Perhaps you noticed, but the `updateStatus` methods aren't called from anywhere in your portlet's code! `-WorkflowHandler` classes are needed to interfce between the workflow API and the Guestbook App's service layer, via the new `updateStatus` methods.
+Perhaps you noticed, but the `updateStatus` methods aren't called from anywhere in your portlet's code!
+The entities need `-WorkflowHandler` classes to interface between the portal's workflow classes and the Guestbook App's service layer.